-The Board will furnish to the Underwriters a complete transcript of proceedings incident to the authorization and issuance of the Bonds, including the legal opinion of the Attorney General of the State to the effect that the Bonds are valid and legally binding obligations of the Board and, based upon examination of such transcript of proceedings, the legal opinion to like effect of Escamilla & Poneck, LLP, Bond Counsel.
-In its capacity as Bond Counsel, Bond Counsel has reviewed the information under the captions "PLAN OF FINANCE" (except the subcaption "Anticipated Issuance of Additional Bonds," as to which no opinion will be expressed), "THE BONDS," "SECURITY AND SOURCES OF PAYMENT FOR THE BONDS," "LEGAL MATTERS" (except the last two sentences of the first paragraph appearing under the subcaption "Legal Opinion" and the entirety of the information under the subcaption "No-Litigation Certificate" to which no opinion will be expressed), "TAX MATTERS;" "CONTINUING DISCLOSURE OF INFORMATION" (excluding any information describing or otherwise pertaining to the continuing disclosure undertaking of the Comptroller and any statements with respect to Board's compliance with prior undertakings as to which no opinion will be expressed), and APPENDIX C to this Official Statement, and such firm is of the opinion that the information relating to the Bonds and the Resolution and such firm's legal conclusions contained under such captions and in APPENDIX C is a fair and accurate summary of the information purported to be shown therein.
+The Board will furnish to the Underwriters a complete transcript of proceedings incident to the authorization and issuance of the Bonds, including the legal opinion of the Attorney General of the State to the effect that the Bonds are valid and legally binding obligations of the Board and, based upon examination of such transcript of proceedings, the legal opinion to like effect of Norton Rose Fulbright US LLP, Bond Counsel.
+In its capacity as Bond Counsel, Bond Counsel has reviewed the information under the captions "PLAN OF FINANCE" (except the subcaption "Anticipated Issuance of Additional Bonds," as to which no opinion will be expressed), "THE BONDS," "SECURITY AND SOURCES OF PAYMENT FOR THE BONDS," "LEGAL MATTERS" (except the last two sentences of the first paragraph appearing under the subcaption "Legal Opinion" and the entirety of the information under the subcaption "No-Litigation Certificate" to which no opinion will be expressed), "TAX MATTERS," "CONTINUING DISCLOSURE OF INFORMATION" (excluding any information describing or otherwise pertaining to the continuing disclosure undertaking of the Comptroller and any statements with respect to Board's compliance with prior undertakings as to which no opinion will be expressed), and APPENDIX C to this Official Statement, and such firm is of the opinion that the information relating to the Bonds and the Resolution and such firm's legal conclusions contained under such captions and in APPENDIX C is a fair and accurate summary of the information purported to be shown therein.
 In connection with the transactions described herein, Bond Counsel represents only the Board.
-The legal opinions of Bond Counsel in the forms set forth in APPENDIX C to this Official Statement will accompany the Bonds deposited with DTC.
-Certain legal matters will be passed upon for the Board by its Disclosure Counsel, Norton Rose Fulbright US, LLP.
-Certain legal matters will be passed upon for the Underwriters by their counsel, Bates & Coleman, P.C., Houston, Texas, whose legal fee is contingent on the issuance and sale of the Bonds.
+The legal opinion of Bond Counsel in the forms set forth in APPENDIX C to this Official Statement will accompany the Bonds deposited with DTC.
+Certain legal matters will be passed upon for the Underwriters by their counsel, Andrews Kurth Kenyon LLP, whose legal fee is contingent on the issuance and sale of the Bonds.
+Certain legal matters will be passed on for the Board by Bracewell LLP, Houston, Texas, Disclosure Counsel.

-Norton Rose Fulbright US LLP and Escamilla & Poneck, LLP each represent the Underwriters from time to time on matters not related to the Bonds.
+Norton Rose Fulbright US LLP and Bracewell LLP represent the Underwriters from time to time on matters not related to the Bonds.

-The various legal opinions to be delivered concurrently with the delivery of the Bonds express the professional judgment of the attorneys rendering the opinions as to the legal issues explicitly addressed therein.
+The legal opinion to be delivered concurrently with the delivery of the Bonds express the professional judgment of the attorneys rendering the opinion as to the legal issues explicitly addressed therein.
 In rendering a legal opinion, the attorney does not become an insurer or guarantor of the expression of professional judgment, of the transaction opined upon, or of the future performance of the parties to the transaction, nor does the rendering of an opinion guarantee the outcome of any legal dispute that may arise out of the transaction.